joseech28/building-setting-dns-azure/README.md

 Go to Tools > DNS.
 Expand the server name (DC One).
 Expand Forward Lookup Zones > jose.com.

-On Client One:
-Type ping Mainframe in the command prompt and press Enter.
-Observe: The ping should succeed, and the IP address should match DC One's IP address.
 </p>
 <br />